abogoyavlensky/docker/README.md

 ### Adding a new image

-To add new image to repository you should add dir with image name.
+To add a new image to the repository you should add dir with image name.
-The dir must contain following files:
+The dir must contain the following files:

 `Dockerfile` - actual docker file of an image.

-`VERSION` - plain text version actual version of image which will be used as docker image tag.
+`VERSION` - plain text version actual version of the image which will be used as a docker image tag.

 `build.sh` - shell script mostly with single command starts with `docker build ...`.
-Need to have ability to customize build args for some images.
+Need to have the ability to customize build args for some images.

 *Also you could add any other files which you would like to use at build step.*

-### Update an exisitng image
+### Update an existing image

-After making some changes in one of image dirs you should update version in appropriate `VERSION` file for an image.
+After making some changes in one of image dirs you should update the version in an appropriate `VERSION` file for an image.

 *For example for cljstyle it is [VERSION](/cljstyle/VERSION).*

-### Build new version of an image
+### Build a new version of an image

 Then you could run building an image by its name to test it locally: